Utah County COVID-19 Vaccinations

 Acceptable forms of ID

-When you come for your vaccine appointment, you will be asked to show ID.
+When you come for your vaccine, you will be asked to show ID.
 Acceptable forms of ID include driver license, government issued ID, birth certificate, foreign issued government ID, passport, student ID, expired passport/driver license, or utility bill.

 For those who are under the age of 18, no ID is required.
 However, minors do need to be accompanied by an adult who must present their ID.